rayanramoul/rl-chess/README.md

 # Arcane Chess
-> Web base and deep-q-learning based chess game.
+> Web based and deep-q-learning powered chess game.

 Arcane Chess is a modal based on a Deep Reinforcement Learning approach to master the chess game.
 You can train your own Reinforced Agent and then deploy-it online and oppose him.